Understanding RC Helicopter Lift

 Newton's second law is commonly represented by the formula F=MA (force equals mass times acceleration).
 Applied to an airfoil, this can be interpreted as the lift of a wing being proportional to the amount of air diverted down times the vertical velocity of that air.

 Newton's third law states that for every action, there is an equal and opposite reaction.
-The action of the wing on the air is to force the air downwards while the reaction is the wing being pushed upwards.
-In short, an airfoil is a very effective air direction diverter or air pump.
+The action of the wing or rotor moving through the air (relative wind) at an angle (angle of attack or AoA) will redirect the air downwards causing an equal reaction to push the wing / rotor upwards.
+An airfoil is simply a very effective & efficient air direction diverter or air pump.

-We will look at how this is achieved while flying our little egg-beaters shortly.
-I do however want to cover the second theory of lift.
-Partly because it's what many of us were incorrectly taught; and secondly because its the underlying principle responsible for one thing you have likely experienced while flying micro RC helicopters indoors.
+We'll look at how this is achieved while flying our little egg-beaters shortly.
+I do however want to cover the 2nd theory of lift.
+Partly because it's what many of us were incorrectly taught; and secondly because its the underlying principle responsible for something you have likely experienced while flying a micro RC helicopter indoors.

 2. "Bernoulli's" Theory of Lift (the minor factor)